epfl-lasa/CITRIFIED/ROS/zmq_bridge/README.md

 This will launch RViz and if you correctly publish the robot state and attractor pose to the ZMQ socket with same URI from C++ (as it is done [here](../../control/executables/simple_joy_attractor.cpp)), you should see the robot in RViz.

+Also note that the ZMQ socket URI (9999) and the panda joints (panda_joint1 through panda_joint7) are hardcoded and have to correspond to the URI in the interface in the executable and the robot that is used.

 ## Authors / Maintainers